AgileVentures/av-static-website/source/blog_articles/2017-10-19-av-ecosystem-review-task-switching.html.markdown

 ![intial load test form](https://dl.dropbox.com/s/lx5yei9gm1udy6w/Screenshot%202017-10-18%2010.00.06.png?dl=0)

 but I can't seem to test against our custom endpoint - I send a help request for that.
 In the meantime I have to get a static file served on staging in order to start the load test ... so I get a pull request in for that.
 I check that it works locally, but I'll need that to pass CI to get it onto staging.
 I could force it up there, but it gives me a reasonable excuse to task switch and check the middleman items.
-If I recall correctly we used a middleman-gh-pages plugin for the static nonprofit site in order to get middleman on github pages, but I wonder if that will work with the latest version of middleman?
+If I recall correctly we used a middleman-gh-pages plugin for the static nonprofit site in order to get middleman on github pages, but I wonder if that will work with the latest version of middleman.

 [MiddleManGHPages](https://github.com/edgecase/middleman-gh-pages) hasn't been updated in a couple of years and there is also now [MiddleManDeploy](https://github.com/middleman-contrib/middleman-deploy) which has been more recently updated and has more stars.
 A [2017 blog](https://ashfurrow.com/blog/building-static-sites-with-middleman/) mentions successfully using middleman-gh-pages and it is working for us on the static site with a middleman 4.1.7.
 Stick with what I know?
 Try something new?
 The following code in the README of middleman-deploy makes me want to try it: